AFresnedo/man-vs-earth-vs-man/README.md

         * does phaser provide this functionality under some name?
 * lock spacebar to game (prevent propogatgion or whatever)
 * weirdly enough i think i should have inventory usage ingame & the shop out
+* be careful of shooter being updated
+    * if "next player" shoots before the last missile
+    * inject shooter identity into attack possible fix